-It is important to note that the TMDLs are applicable to the entire watershed because they are a measurement of compounded impacts at a single point.
-As such, corrective actions must be undertaken at the source(s) throughout the watershed whether it is a tributary or illicit discharge pipe, in order to achieve the required percent reductions.
-Also, the approach to TMDL implementation is anticipated to be on a watershed wide scale, which will require that all sources within the regional basin that are contributing to the in-stream impairment be addressed.
-Action may be taken by State and Local government, business, academia, volunteer citizens groups, and individuals to promote effective watershed management.
+It is important to note that the TMDLs are effective for the entire watershed because they are a measurement of compounded impacts at a single point.
+As such, corrective actions must be undertaken at the source(s) whether it is a tributary or illicit discharge pipe, in order to achieve the required percent reductions.
+Also, the approach to TMDL Implementation is anticipated to be on a watershed wide scale, which will require that all sources within the regional basin that are contributing to the in-stream impairment be addressed.
+The DEP advocates that a watershed based plan for the Salmon Brook Sub-Regional Basin be developed to implement the TMDLs.
+This plan should follow guidelines provided by the EPA and include participation from all watershed towns.
+The following guidance offers suggestions regarding BMP implementation, however the goal is to allow responsible parties flexibility in developing a TMDL implementation plan (watershed based plan).
+The DEP supports an adaptive and iterative management approach where reasonable controls are implemented and water quality is monitored in order to evaluate for achievement of the TMDL goals and modification of controls as necessary.